JackGruber/joplin-plugin-tagging/README.md

 ## Keyboard Shortcus

-Under `Options > Keyboard Shortcus` you can assign a keyboard shortcut for the `Copy all Tags` command.
+Under `Options > Keyboard Shortcus` you can assign a keyboard shortcut for the following commands:

+- `Copy all Tags`
+- `Show Tagging list`

 ## Build